Welcome to part 5 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This fifth post features entries #60 to #51.

 An extremely fast and immensely challenging game, Ikaruga‘s entire premise is based on the yin and yang; the harmony created by black and white.
 When your ship is white you shoot white lasers and become immune to white coloured projectiles with the inverse being true for when you switch to black; something that can be triggered instantaneously during gameplay.

-Your own lasers deal amplified damage to enemies of the opposite color, but you have to be careful because if your own ship is ever hit by a projectile of the opposite colour then it’s going to cost you a life.
+Your own lasers deal amplified damage to enemies of the opposite colour, but you have to be careful because if your own ship is ever hit by a projectile of the opposite colour then it’s going to cost you a life.

 Aside from a few additional flourishes including a powerful smart laser and combo system, that’s all there really is to Ikaruga; that and five levels of bullet hell that require split-second reaction speed and mental processing to see through to the end.